Information about the CBCPay system

 How does payment for substitutes in club competition events work?

 It is the responsibility of the member using a substitute to make sure the substitute is aware that table money for the session will be charged to the substitute’s CBCPay account and not to the member’s account.
-If the member wishes to pay for the substitute, they must make prior arrangements by emailing the club.
+If the member wishes to pay for the substitute, they should make prior arrangements by emailing the club.